-Organization size, years in business, look of the prototype unit, publicity such as newspaper articles or videos, consumer awareness of the brand, strength of management, good public relations, and loyal customers.
+Organization size, years in business, look of the prototype unit, publicity such as newspaper articles, press releases or videos, consumer awareness of the brand, strength of management, good public relations, and loyal customers.

-An excellent sign that you are ready to franchise your business are customers asking if you are already a franchise or if you have other locations.
+An excellent sign that you are ready to franchise your business is customers asking if you are already a franchise or plan to franchise and if you have other locations.

 There’s more to creating an attractive, easy-to-sell, startup franchise opportunity than just having the must-haves above.
 But, if you have those covered, you are an excellent candidate for expanding your business using the franchise model.

-The advantages to you when growing your business through franchising are easy to remember.
-They are speed, people, and money.
+The advantages to you when growing your business through franchising are speed, people, and money.

 Expanding your business through franchising is much faster than opening company locations.
 Your franchisees are managing the bulk of the process.
-They find the site, negotiate the lease, hire the contractor, oversee the buildout, hire and train the employees and so on.
+They find the site, negotiate the lease, hire the contractor, oversee the buildout, employ and train the employees and so on.

 All the things that you would typically do or hire additional staff to do when expanding with company-owned locations.
 You will also be building your brand much faster.

 Because of how quickly franchised locations can be opened, public awareness of your brand will increase rapidly.
 And this tends to snowball.
-The more public awareness you create, the faster you sell franchises, and the quicker the brand builds.
+The more public awareness you create, the faster you sell franchises, and the quicker your brand builds.

 To fuel the brand-building efforts, you can require that franchisees pay into an advertising or brand building fund that you control.
 The size of the contribution and how the funds are spent is up to you.